sitegeist/Sitegeist.MagicWand/README.md

 #        context: Production
 ```

-The Settings should be added to the Global Settings.yaml of the project every
+The settings should be added to the global `Settings.yaml` of the project, so that every
-developer with ssh-access to the server can easyly clone the setup.
+developer with SSH-access to the remote server can easily clone the setup.

 ### CLI-Examples
 ```